 Changing the Boot Sequence

 The boot sequence, or boot order, tells the computer where to look to find the software needed to start the operating system.
-You can control the boot sequence and enable/disable devices using the Boot Sequence page of system setup.
+You can control the boot sequence using the Boot Order page of the system setup program.